 Regular Android Phone Maintenance

 You probably already keep your phone clean.
-You might use your sleeve to wipe the touchscreen at least a dozen times a day.
+Maybe you use your sleeve to wipe the touchscreen at least a dozen times a day.
 Of course, better than your sleeve is something called a microfiber cloth.
 This item can be found at any computer- or office-supply store.

 Never use ammonia or alcohol to clean the touchscreen.
 These substances damage the phone.
 Use only a cleaning solution specifically designed for touchscreens.

 If the screen continually gets dirty, consider adding a screen protector.
-This specially designed cover prevents the screen from getting scratched or dirty but also lets you use your finger on the touchscreen.
-Be sure that the screen protector is intended for use with your specific phone brand.
+This specially designed cover prevents the screen from getting scratched or dirty while still allowing you to interact with the touchscreen.
+Ensure that the screen protector you obtain is intended for use with your specific phone.

-You can also find customized cell phone cases, belt clips, and protectors, though these add-on items are purely for decorative or fashion purposes and don’t even prevent serious damage if you drop the phone.
+You can also find customized cell phone cases, belt clips, and protectors, which can help keep the phone looking spiffy.
+Be aware that these items are mostly for decorative or fashion purposes and don’t even prevent serious damage should you drop the phone.

 A backup is a safety copy of the information on your phone.
 It includes any contact information, music, photos, videos, and apps you’ve recorded, downloaded, or installed, plus any settings you’ve made to customize your phone.
 Copying this information to another source is one way to keep the information safe, in case anything happens to the phone.